Riyatomar14/blockchain/README.md

 ## ICO-

-An initial coin offering (ICO) is an event where a company sells a new cryptocurrency to raise money.
+An Initial Coin Offering (ICO) is a fundraising method used by blockchain projects and startups to raise capital by issuing digital tokens or cryptocurrencies to investors.

 ## IPO-